ccorcos/meteor-tracker-streams/README.md

 This package uses Tracker to build "observable streams" for Meteor.
 [Check out the live demo](http://tracker-streams.meteor.com).
 Also checkout the [swipe menu drawer demo](http://tracker-streams-menu.meteor.com).

 If you haven't heard about observable streams, then [check out this talk](https://www.youtube.com/watch?v=XRYN2xt11Ek).
-For a more hands-on introduction, check out [this interactive tutorial](http://jhusain.github.io/learnrx/).
+For a more hands on introduction, check out [this interactive tutorial](http://jhusain.github.io/learnrx/).

 ## Getting Started

     meteor add ccorcos:tracker-streams

-You can create you're own stream using
+You can create your own stream using

 ```coffee
 numbers = Tracker.stream()